syncfusion-content/wpf-docs/wpf/Chromeless-Window/Getting-Started.md

 ## Show or hide the title bar icon

-The visibility of the title bar icon of ChromelessWindow can customize by setting the [`ShowIcon`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.ChromelessWindow.html#Syncfusion_Windows_Shared_ChromelessWindow_ShowIcon) property.
-The default value of `ShowIcon` is true.
+The visibility of the title bar icon can be customized using the [`ShowIcon`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.ChromelessWindow.html#Syncfusion_Windows_Shared_ChromelessWindow_ShowIcon) property.
+The default value of `ShowIcon` property is true.

 {% tabs %}
 {% highlight XAML %}